Minimum Viable Products and other schtuff

 If you’re unfamiliar with the concierge minimum product, your world is about to be turned upside down.
 The concierge mvp is a minimum viable product where you manually guide your user through the solution to a problem.

 An example would be an automatic couponing program.
 Let’s say you want a software program that will automatically send a user coupons based on the food they buy each week and help them decide which grocery store they will shop at to save more money.
-Instead of building software, first you would allow a user to tell you what they buy each week, maybe through an email or face to face, and then take the coupons and best grocery store to them each week.
-Soon, you’ll find out if/when the user doesn’t go to the grocery store, if savings really affects which grocery store they choose, and if they care about certain brands, and if so, in which food categories.
-You would learn a lot more by using this concierge mvp technique than by taking the enormous effort of building the web application.
+Instead of building software, first you would ask a potential user to about the food they buy each week – maybe by email or in person.
+Then, you would go and find the coupons at the best grocery store each week and take them to that customer.
+Soon, you’ll find out if the coupons change which grocery store the user shops out.
+You’ll find out if savings really affect which grocery store they choose.
+You’ll find out if they care about certain brands, and if so, in which food categories.
+You would learn a lot more by using this concierge mvp technique than by taking the enormous effort of building a software application.
 This will allow you to decide which ideas work from your initial hypothesis, and which ideas need to be scrapped.

 The concierge minimum viable product is inefficient at solving a problem, but it’s not a long term solution for customers.
 It’s a short term solution to help you learn how to solve customer’s problems.
-The point of the concierge mvp, as the point with most mvp’s, is to maximize learning and mitigate risk of developing a crappy product.
+The point of the concierge mvp, as the point with most mvp’s, is to maximize learning and mitigate risk.
 The point is to use the concierge mvp so that you don’t try to stuff a cucumber into an envelope.

 Food on the Table is the current known best example of following the concierge mvp technique.
 Here’s a video of food on the table’s experiences.